Edmonia Lewis: Career in Boston

-After college, Lewis moved to Boston in early 1864, where she began to pursue her career as a sculptor.
-She repeatedly told a story about encountering in Boston a statue of Benjamin Franklin, not knowing what it was or what to call it, but concluding she could make a "stone man" herself.
+After college, Lewis moved to Boston, the center of the abolitionist movement, in early 1864, where she began to pursue her career as a sculptor.
+It was on her first trip to Boston, according to stories she would later tell, that she encountered a statue of Benjamin Franklin, not knowing what it was or what to call it, but concluding she could make a "stone man" herself.

-The Keeps wrote a letter of introduction on Lewis' behalf to abolitionist William Lloyd Garrison in Boston, as did Henry Highland Garnet.
-He introduced her to already established sculptors in the area, as well as writers who publicized Lewis in the abolitionist press.
+Reverend Keep wrote a letter of introduction on Lewis's behalf to abolitionist William Lloyd Garrison in Boston, as did Henry Highland Garnet.
+He introduced her to established sculptors in the area, as well as writers who publicized Lewis in the abolitionist press.
 Finding an instructor, however, was not easy for her.
 Three male sculptors refused to instruct her before she was introduced to the moderately successful sculptor, Edward Augustus Brackett (1818–1908), who specialized in marble portrait busts.
-His clients were some of the most important abolitionists of the day, including Henry Wadsworth Longfellow, Wm.
-Lloyd Garrison, Charles Sumner, and John Brown.
+His clients were some of the most important abolitionists of the day, including Henry Wadsworth Longfellow, William Lloyd Garrison, Charles Sumner, and John Brown.

-To instruct her, he lent her fragments of sculptures to copy in clay, which he critiqued.
+To instruct her, Brackett lent her clay and fragments of sculptures to copy, which he critiqued.
 Under his tutelage, she crafted her own sculpting tools and sold her first piece, a sculpture of a woman's hand, for $8.
 Anne Whitney, a fellow sculptor and friend of Lewis', wrote in an 1864 letter to her sister that Lewis's relationship with her instructor did not end amicably, but did not disclose the reason.
 Lewis opened her studio to the public with her first solo exhibition in 1864.